patperry/corpus/README.md

 Corpus supports the following text normalization transformations:

- + transforming to Unicode NFD or NFKD normal form;
+ + transforming to Unicode NFC or NFKC normal form;

  + performing Unicode case folding (using the default mappings, not the locale-specific ones);